Real tennis: Service

-Served from the center of the court, the boomerang is played deep onto the service penthouse, before bouncing up to the grille penthouse, then the back wall, returning to the service penthouse and falling flush with the grille wall.
+Served from the centre of the court, the boomerang is played deep onto the service penthouse, before bouncing up to the grille penthouse, then the back wall, returning to the service penthouse and falling flush with the grille wall.
 When served well, it is impossible to return, so there is a gentlemen's agreement that the serve is not used in high level play.